 Skip to main content

-AgentUse provides two built-in tools for file operations and command execution.
+AgentUse provides built-in tools for file operations, command execution, and session-linked artifacts.
 This reference documents their configuration options and path matching behavior.

 Path Matching Behavior